-We used a stablecoin in our example.
-Pools with stablecoins tend to actually have less exposure to impermanent loss as the assets are less volatile.
-In instances where you’ve got two volatile assets, the losses can be much greater.
+We used a stablecoin in our example, but pools with stablecoins tend to actually have less exposure to impermanent loss as the assets are less volatile.
+In instances where you’ve got two potentially volatile assets, the losses can be much greater.

 At a basic level - the larger the price change, the greater the loss.
 But your loss only becomes permanent if you withdraw your capital from the liquidity pool.